 3. No interest will accrue during the administrative forbearance.

 Not only is the interest rate 0% through Sept.
 30, but the federal government has also hit the pause button on your federal student loans accruing interest.
 So come Oct.
-1, if you haven’t paid on your student loans, they won’t be any larger than how you left them in March.
+1, if you haven’t paid on your student loans, they won’t be any larger than how you left them.

 How Student Loan Forbearance Works